angular/angular/aio/content/start/start-data.md

 ### Use `HttpClient` in the cart service

-Now that the `AppModule` imports the `HttpClientModule`, the next step is to inject the `HttpClient` service into your service so your app can fetch data and interact with external APIs and resources.
+Now that the `AppModule` imports the `HttpClientModule`, the next step is to inject the `HttpClient` service into your service so your application can fetch data and interact with external APIs and resources.

 1. Open `cart.service.ts`.